-- 4. An instructor may schedule weekly meetings with the student during the term of the Strategic Plan for Success to review progress. - 5.
+- 5. A copy of the Strategic Plan for Success is filed in the student's department record. - 6.
+An instructor may schedule weekly meetings with the student during the term of the Strategic Plan for Success to review progress.
+If the student fails to demonstrate reasonable progress in accordance with the Strategic Plan for Success, the instructor may request a meeting with the student, Program Director and Chief Nurse Administrator/Department Chair.
+At this meeting the prohibition of the student to attend class and/or clinical may be determined. - 7.
 At the conclusion of the improvement date identified in the Strategic Plan for Success, the student and instructor will meet.
-Progress will be reviewed; however, all Strategic Plan for Success are maintained throughout the remainder of the program.

-If, in the professional assessment of the faculty and the Chief Nurse Administrator/Department Chair, the student has not satisfied the terms of the Strategic Plan for Success, the student will be notified verbally and in writing during a meeting with the instructor and the Chief Nurse Administrator/Department Chair.
+Progress will be reviewed; however, all Strategic Plan for Success are maintained throughout the remainder of the program. - 8.
+If, in the professional assessment of the faculty and the Chief Nurse Administrator/Department Chair, the student does not satisfy the terms of the Strategic Plan for Success, the student will be notified verbally and in writing during a meeting with the instructor and the Chief Nurse Administrator/Department Chair.
 The student will be unable to attend the clinical portion of the course.
 This will result in failure of both theory and clinical courses.